 - Drinks in bars during happy hours: 120 baht and up.

 - Cocktails in Railay bars, normal pricing: 200 baht and up.
 (Even higher at resorts).

 If going out for drinks (and you should), here are a few of our favorite drinking places and bars in Railay.

-The only place on Railay West truly worthy of a drink is the Flame Tree.
-Directly on the beach in front of Walking Street, Thai matts are strategically placed in the sand to provide you an excellent view for sunset.
-Flip through the extensive drink menu to pick you poison and sink into the sand as the sun sinks into the sea!
+The Flame Tree is another long-held Railay institution.
+Directly on the beach in front of Walking Street, Thai mats are strategically placed in the sand to provide you with an excellent view of the sunset.
+Flip through the extensive drink menu to pick your poison and sink into the sand as the sun sinks into the sea!

-This unique bar is our favorite spot to grab a drink in Railay and one of our favorite places to grab a drink in the world.
+This unique bar is our favorite spot to grab a drink in Railay.
+Actually, it’s one of our favorite places to have a drink in the world.
 At Tew Lay Bar there are tree-house-like platforms that jut right over into the Andaman Sea.

 Just look at this place!
 It’s truly incredible.

 To get to Tew Lay Bar, walk along Railay East and continue walking past the Last Bar, for about 5-10 minutes.
 Tew Lay Bar is a bit out of the way, but its remoteness adds to its charm and uniqueness.
 There’s nothing else around Tew Lay Bar, which is part of what makes this place so awesome.